Mostly Cloudy with a High Near 35

 Today

 Mostly cloudy, with a high near 35.
-Light and variable wind becoming east southeast around 6 mph in the afternoon.
+South wind 3 to 7 mph.

 Tonight

-Mostly cloudy, with a low around 17.
-South southwest wind around 7 mph.
+Cloudy during the early evening, then gradual clearing, with a low around 19.
+South wind around 7 mph.

 Tuesday

-A 30 percent chance of snow after 11am.
-Mostly cloudy, with a high near 33.
-South southeast wind around 6 mph.
+Increasing clouds, with a high near 33.
+South wind 5 to 7 mph.

-A 40 percent chance of snow, mainly before 11pm.
-Mostly cloudy, with a low around 16.
-West southwest wind around 7 mph.
+A 50 percent chance of snow.
+Mostly cloudy, with a low around 18.
+West southwest wind around 6 mph.
+New snow accumulation of less than a half inch possible.

 Christmas Day

-Mostly cloudy, with a high near 28.
-Southwest wind around 6 mph.
+A 20 percent chance of snow before 11am.
+Mostly cloudy, with a high near 29.
+West southwest wind around 6 mph

 Wednesday Night